pieaerts/pieaerts/_destinations/sri-lanka.md

 text-color: light
 ---

 Blazing through tea fields and lush forest, passing waterfalls & ancient temples on the way.
 The wind on our face and smiling people everywhere we looked.
 After crossing the entire country by rails and finding a thousand shades of green on the way, we’re hooked.
-Train travel in Sri Lanka is the dream.&nbsp;
+Train travel in Sri Lanka is the dream.